mudd-makerspace/mudd-makerspace.github.io/source/docs/policies.md

 ### Reimbursements

 * We offer $100 per person, per project.
+For a single project, the maximum allowed funding is $300.
 Funding approval is determined with the [project petition form](https://goo.gl/forms/mM0Ho2kkGnmzj9Jv1).
 If you do not receive approval with this form, reimbursement is not guaranteed.
 As an individual, you may only have funding for one project at a time.
 Team projects must verify that all members listed are active participants.
 You may receive funding for an individual project and a group project at the same time, but all project funding remains at the leadership’s discretion.
 * A project is viewed as completed when you deliver an (informal) write-up with pictures and information about your project, to be displayed on the website and to help future makers.
 * When there are parts that you want to buy for a project, either buy them yourself and fill out the [reimbursement form](https://goo.gl/forms/8Rb888cmWaUV7qaj2), or if you don’t want to buy materials directly and get reimbursed, fill out the [materials request form](https://goo.gl/forms/a2Hki4hfWitAUHXq2).
 If you have any questions, contact makerspace-leadership-l.
+* We will not fund projects that are mandatory for a course (notably extensions of E4, E11, E80, E155 and clinic projects).
+All other cases (ie. projects that are continuations or prerequisites of work done for a course) will be looked at on a case by case basis.

 ### Storage